The Harvard Crimson: 20th century

 While financially independent and independent of editorial control by the Harvard University administration, the newspaper remained under the university's administrative control with its student staff subject to university rules and discipline.
 Radcliffe women on staff were forced to follow curfews to which Harvard men were not subject, and that interfered greatly with the late hours required in producing a newspaper.
 Throughout the 1950s, The Crimson and various university officials exchanged letters debating these restrictions.
 Crimson editors pushed for later curfews for their female writers, who grew increasingly involved in the newspaper's daily operations.
 Under president Phillip Cronin ('53), women became staff members rather than Radcliffe correspondents.

 Crimson writers were involved in national issues, especially when anti-communist investigative committees came to Harvard.
 Future Pulitzer Prize–winning writer Anthony Lukas' stories, including an interview with HUAC witness Wendell H. Furry, were sometimes picked up by the Associated Press.
 Not even a staff writer yet, Lukas had arrived at the university with Joseph McCarthy's home number in his pocket.
 His father was an opponent of McCarthy's and a member of the American Jewish Committee, the group that produced Commentary magazine.

 In 1966, The Harvard Crimson, Inc. was incorporated as a nonprofit Massachusetts corporation.
 The incorporation was involuntarily revoked, then revived, in 1986.

 The paper's key leadership include a president, managing editor, and business manager.

-In 1991, student reporters for The Crimson were the first to break the news that Harvard had selected former Neil Leon Rudenstine, then Princeton University's provost, to succeed Derek Bok as the university's president.
+In 1991, student reporters for The Crimson, including Josh Gerstein, who decades later would break the news of the Supreme Court's plan to overturn Roe v.
+Wade, were the first to break the news that Harvard had selected Neil Leon Rudenstine, then Princeton University's provost, to succeed Derek Bok as the university's president.
 The reporters, who had learned of a secret meeting in New York City, got their confirmation when they approached a surprised Rudenstine on his plane ride back to Boston.
 The story appeared in an extra bearing the dateline "Somewhere Over New England".
-Crimson editors repeated the scoop in 2001, beating out national media outlets to report that Lawrence Summers would succeed Rudenstine, and again in 2007, being the first to report Drew Gilpin Faust's ascension to the presidency.

 Throughout the 1990s, there was a great deal of focus on making the staff of the paper more inclusive and diverse.
-Over time, a financial aid program was instituted to try to address the problem of a lack of socio-economic diversity.
+Over time, a financial aid program was instituted to try to address the problem of a lack of socioeconomic diversity.
 Today, some 90 editors participate in the financial aid program every semester.